 The SUPPLEMENTAL MATS MONITORING METHOD DATA record is dependent on the UNIT DATA record or the STACK PIPE DATA record.

 No other records are dependent upon the SUPPLEMENTAL MATS MONITORING METHOD DATA record.

 Supplemental MATS Monitoring Method Data XML Elements

-Supplemental MATS Parameter Code (SupplementalMATSParameterCode) Report the appropriate Parameter Code as shown in Table 14:
+Supplemental MATS Parameter Code (SupplementalMATSParameterCode) Report the appropriate Parameter Code as shown in the table below: